SSL_CONF_cmd¶

 This sets the supported signature algorithms for TLSv1.2 and TLSv1.3.
 For clients this value is used directly for the supported signature algorithms extension.
 For servers it is used to determine which signature algorithms to support.

 The algs argument should be a colon separated list of signature algorithms in order of decreasing preference of the form algorithm+hash or signature_scheme.
 For the default providers shipped with OpenSSL, algorithm is one of RSA, DSA or ECDSA and hash is a supported algorithm OID short name such as SHA1, SHA224, SHA256, SHA384 or SHA512.
 Note: algorithm and hash names are case sensitive. signature_scheme is one of the signature schemes defined in TLSv1.3, specified using the IETF name, e.g., ecdsa_secp256r1_sha256, ed25519, or rsa_pss_pss_sha256.
-Additional providers may make available further algorithms via the TLS_SIGALG capability.
-See "CAPABILITIES" in provider-base(7).
+Additional providers may make available further algorithms via the TLS-SIGALG capability.
+See provider-base(7).

 If this option is not set then all signature algorithms supported by all activated providers are permissible.